 - Take them to a dog park.
 If you find that your Samoyed has way more energy than you can keep up with, taking them to a dog park is a great way to use up their energy with other dogs while also giving them a chance to socialize.
 Dog parks also tend to have more space than most people’s backyards, so they will have more room to run as much as they want.

-Samoyeds do tend to dig but primarily because of boredom.
-They have a lot of energy and need to play and get attention to keep themselves entertained.
+A Samoyed dog tends to dig but primarily to stay active as they are not lazy dogs.
+Samoyeds have a lot of energy and need to play and get attention to keep themselves entertained.
 Just as with most dogs, you can avoid mischievous behavior by ensuring they get enough physical activity and giving them things to do like play with toys or play with you.

 Your Samoyed would much rather spend time with you than dig up the yard, so make sure you are making time for them and bonding, even if it’s just going to a daily walk together.